Four Courts Press logo

 ISBN: 978-1-80151-125-4

-Seán Duffy is professor of medieval Irish and Insular history at TCD and chairman of the Friends of Medieval Dublin.
+Seán Duffy is professor of Medieval Irish and Insular History at Trinity College Dublin and chairman of the Friends of Medieval Dublin.